 Don’t Let a Broken Screen Ruin Your Day

 While broken smartphone displays are frustrating, ugly, and kill your phone’s resell value, don’t let it cast a shadow.
-A broken smartphone screen is merely a challenge to be overcome.
+A broken smartphone screen is merely a challenge to overcome.

 As we’ve seen already, you have several options:

 - Claim on your phone insurance

 - Pay for the screen to be repaired